isomerpages/moe-ahmadibrahimsec/_curriculum/Mathematics.md

 <p><strong>C. B. Paul Science Quiz 2019</strong></p>

 <img style="width: 65%;" src="/images/IMG_20190403_180134.jpg" />
-Four of our students participated in the 41st International C. B. Paul Science Quiz 2019.
+<p>Four of our students participated in the 41st International C. B. Paul Science Quiz 2019.
 An annual competition organised by the Anglo-Chinese Junior College in collaboration with the Nanyang Technological University and the National University of Singapore.
-The competition challenges our students in the areas of Mathematics, Physics, Chemistry, Biology and Computer Science.
+The competition challenges our students in the areas of Mathematics, Physics, Chemistry, Biology and Computer Science.</p><br>

-The students are self-directed and independent learners who went beyond the school syllabus to prepare for the quiz.
+<p>The students are self-directed and independent learners who went beyond the school syllabus to prepare for the quiz.</p><br>

-Their determination and perseverance paid off, with Ang Tien Wen from 4E4 achieving the Silver Award and Tan Hong Zhang from 4E4 has achieving the Bronze Award.
-Congratulations to them!
+<p>Their determination and perseverance paid off, with Ang Tien Wen from 4E4 achieving the Silver Award and Tan Hong Zhang from 4E4 has achieving the Bronze Award.
+Congratulations to them!</p><br>

 <style type="text/css">